nodezeroat/project-athena/Curriculum/Module 22 - Social Engineering/lectures/lecture_5_Tools_and_Techniques_for_Social_Engineering.md

 **Techniques**:

-- Crafting questions and statements that guide the target’s responses.
+- Crafting questions and statements that guide the target's responses.
 - Using conversational techniques to uncover sensitive information without raising suspicion.

 ## Utilizing Nonverbal Communication